Sam Zemurray: Honduran coup

 Zemurray had increased the efficiency of his business through bribery and special deals with the Honduran government.
 But in 1910, the government of Honduras was working to reschedule their sovereign debt owed to the United Kingdom.
 United States Secretary of State Philander C. Knox facilitated the negotiations, which would place agents of bankers J.P.
 Morgan and Company in the country's customs offices to collect the taxes needed to repay the debt.
 Zemurray feared that the enforcement of these taxes would ruin his business, and he lobbied Knox to make the deal more favorable to him.

 Knox made no concessions for Zemurray, and told him not to meddle in Honduran affairs.
 In spite of this instruction, Zemurray devised a plan to overthrow Honduran president Miguel Dávila in order to prevent the deal.
 He recruited mercenary Lee Christmas, who in turn recruited a force of about 100 other mercenaries in New Orleans, including famed Jewish soldier Sam Dreben.
-They sailed to Honduras in a former United States Navy vessel, where they began a war to install exiled Honduran former president Manuel Bonilla, who had been living in New Orleans.
+They sailed to Honduras in a former United States Navy vessel, the USS Hornet, where they began a war to install exiled Honduran former president Manuel Bonilla, who had been living in New Orleans.
 Gaining rebel soldiers from the local population, the coup was successful, and Bonilla was inaugurated on February 1, 1912.
 He then rewarded Zemurray with very favorable tax and land concessions for Cuyamel Fruit Company.